indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_getting_started.rst

 ====================================

 Follow the instructions at :ref:`apple_codesign_certificate_management` to obtain a code signing certificate.
+This is required if signing software for distribution to other machines.

+If you just want to play around, you can use ``rcodesign generate-self-signed-certificate`` to create a self-signed certificate.

 .. _apple_codesign_app_store_connect_api_key:

 Obtaining an App Store Connect API Key
 ======================================

-To notarize and staple, you'll need an Apple Connect API Key to authenticate connections to Apple's servers.
+To notarize and staple, you'll need an App Store Connect API Key to authenticate connections to Apple's servers.

 You can generate one at https://appstoreconnect.apple.com/access/api.

-This requires an Apple Developer account, which requires paying money.
-You may need to click around in the App Store Connect website to enable the API keys feature.
+This requires joining the Apple Developer Program, which has an annual fee.

 See
 https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api